 Outrage should not be your only recourse when a dealer has ripped you off and taken your hard-earned money.
 They should be made to appear in court when you take legal action against them for what they have done.

 The lawyers at Whitney LLP have experience holding dealerships accountable, unwinding unfair deals and recovering compensation for car buyers who have been cheated.
-Contact us online or call us today at (410) 583-8000 to request a free consultation with no out-of-pocket costs or expenses for you to bear.
+Contact us online or call us today at (410) 583-8000 to request a legal consultation.